These Homemade SpaghettiO’s are a winner with kids and adults alike!

 - 1 1/2 tsp.
 Italian seasoning

 In a 4-quart sauce pan, melt two tablespoons butter over medium-high heat.
 And the garlic and onion and cook until soft and translucent, about 4 minutes.
 Add the tomato paste and continue to cook for 2 minutes.
-Add the tomato puree, two teaspoons salt, pepper remaining six tablespoons butter and the water.
+Add the tomato puree, sugar, salt, pepper remaining six tablespoons butter and the water.
 Mix well and cook until thickened, about 5 minutes.

 In a medium bowl, combine all meatball ingredients and mix thoroughly.
 Roll meat into 3/4-inch balls.
 Add the meatballs to the sauce and reduce the heat to medium and cook for 6-8 minutes, or until the meatballs are cooked though.